 This course is designed for seniors with strong science skills.
-Topics include a review of general biology and inorganic chemistry, an introduction to organic and biochemistry, macromolecules, enzymes, nutrition, the cell, cellular respiration, and photosynthesis.
+Topics include a review of general biology and inorganic chemistry, an introduction to organic chemistry and biochemistry, macromolecules, enzymes, nutrition, the cell, cellular respiration, and photosynthesis.
 Special topics during the first semester include the lab identification of carbohydrates, protein modeling, the hormone insulin, and diabetes.
 In the second semester, the class will study DNA biology, genetic and infectious diseases, evolution, and population genetics.
-Special topics include the study of the flu and HPV viruses (also coronaviruses), the evolution of sexual reproduction and human races, and antibiotic resistance.
+Special topics include the study of the flu and HPV viruses as well as coronaviruses), the evolution of sexual reproduction and human races, and antibiotic resistance.
 Readings include material from Biology, Neil Campbell; Genome, Matt Ridley; and Guns, Germs, and Steel, Jared Diamond..
 Laboratory experiments include college-level and Advanced Placement investigations.
 Note: This course is open to seniors only.
 Prerequisites: Biology and Chemistry.
 At least one previous Intensive-level class is strongly suggested.

 Upper School World Languages

 The Upper School world languages program offers beginning, intermediate, and advanced levels in French, Latin, Chinese (Mandarin), and Spanish.
 The sequence of courses in each language is designed to develop high-level linguistic competence, critical thinking, and cultural literacy.